MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/during-and-after-your-data-move.md

 - Data Loss Protection (DLP): Policies aren't enforced on items that change until crawling picks up the changes.

-As part of the migration the default region will change and all new content will be stored at rest in the new default region.
-Existing content will move in the background with no customer impact for up to 90 days after the first change to the SharePoint Online data location in admin center.
+As part of the migration, the default region will change and all new content will be stored at rest in the new default region.
+Existing content will move in the background with no impact to you for up to 90 days after the first change to the SharePoint Online data location in the admin center.

 ## Microsoft Teams